Safety

 • Get to know your pipeline operator

 While permanent pipeline markers are located at roads, railways, and other intervals along the right-of-way, these show only the approximate location of the buried pipelines.
-The depth and location of the pipelines vary within the right-of-way.
+The depth and location of the pipelines may vary within the right-of-way.
 The right-of-way exists in many kinds of terrain, from river crossings and cultivated fields to urban areas.
-Because of this, there is no distinct “look” to the right-of-way.
+Because of this, there is no distinct “look” to a right-of-way.

-Some people mistakenly believe that they don’t need to call 811 because they think they can tell the precise location of a pipeline by drawing a straight line between right-of-way marker signs.
+Some people mistakenly believe that they don’t need to call or click 811 because they think they can tell the precise location of a pipeline by drawing a straight line between right-of-way marker signs.
 People should still call 811 because:

 • Right-of-way markers along a pipeline route or at a grade crossing only show the approximate location but not the depth of a buried pipeline.